cryptobuks1/pay/README.md

     ```
 3. Install local dependencies

-    Project for the client and the server separated in two different directories.
+    The client and server projects are each stored in their respective directories.
     ```
     cd account
     npm install